ivogeorg/ce-learning-progression-004-02-Data-and-memory/learning-progression.md

    basic.showString('OK')
    ```
    1. We define an enumerated type `MemoryFootprint` to define how much memory (in bits) is taken to store the data of an object of each of several screensaver types.
 The sketch shows this visually.
-   2. We declare a `[<cept>]`_heap_ of free memory available for dynamic allocation (meaning during process execution).
+   2. We declare a _heap_ of free memory available for dynamic allocation (meaning during process execution).
 This is the memory block the functions `malloc` and `free` will manage, fullfilling requests from memory clients.
 We assume that `heap` is an array of bytes.
    2. The function `malloc` (standing for _memory allocate_) finds a suitable place to store the number of bytes in its argument, marks them as _unavailable_ (e.g. store a `1` in the heap "bytes") and returns the address to the caller.
 The address is the heap array index of the first "byte" in the new allocation.
    3. Notice that to `malloc` memory is just blocks of bytes.
 It does not know about object types or their memory footprint.
 The `MemoryFootprint` type is simply provided for readability in the `malloc` calls (e.g. "I want an array of 5 `Raindrop`-s" translates to `5 * MemoryFootprint.Raindrop` as the argument to `malloc`).
    4. The function `free` takes the address of the allocation and marks the allocated bytes as _available_ (e.g. by setting the "bytes" to zero).